 "When we look at body language, it's about human body language," Oud says.

-That said, some studies have found gender affects body language reading; that is, your gender might affect how accurately you can read other people's body language.
+That said, some studies have found gender affects body language reading1; that is, your gender might affect how accurately you can read other people's body language.
 Some research has found women are generally better at recognizing emotions in facial expressions, whereas other studies have found women to be better at recognizing negative emotions like anger and men can pick up on emotions like happiness with more ease.

 Physical signs a woman might be interested: